3 Running Energy Systems: How Each One Shapes Your Training

 Jeff Gaudette, MS |

-Your body uses 3 energy systems to produce ATP during every run: the ATP-PCr system (0–10 seconds of explosive effort), the glycolytic system (10 seconds to 2 minutes of hard effort), and the aerobic system (anything lasting longer than 2 minutes).
+Your body uses 3 energy systems to produce ATP during every run: the ATP-PCr system (explosive efforts lasting 0 to 10 seconds), the glycolytic system (hard efforts from 10 seconds to 2 minutes), and the aerobic system (everything beyond 2 minutes).

-All 3 systems run simultaneously, but the dominant one shifts with intensity and duration.
+All 3 systems run simultaneously, but which one dominates shifts with intensity and duration.

 Even a 5K race is roughly 95% aerobic, and a marathon is 99% or more aerobic.

-The most effective training programs spend about 80% of volume at easy aerobic effort and reserve 15–20% for targeted high-intensity sessions.
+The most effective endurance programs spend roughly 80% of volume at easy aerobic intensity and 15 to 20% at structured high-intensity efforts.

-• What the 3 energy systems are and how each produces ATP
+• How the 3 energy systems produce ATP and what limits each one

-• Which system powers your sprints, threshold runs, and long runs
+• Which system dominates your sprints, threshold runs, and long runs

-What Are the 3 Energy Systems Used in Running?
+What Are the 3 Energy Systems in Running?

 Every muscle contraction requires adenosine triphosphate (ATP), the only form of energy your muscles can directly use.

-Your body stores very little ATP at any given moment, so it has to constantly rebuild it using one of three metabolic pathways: the ATP-PCr system, the glycolytic system, and the aerobic system.
+Your body stores very little ATP at any given moment, so it constantly rebuilds it using one of 3 metabolic pathways.

 Energy System Primary Fuel Duration Oxygen Required?
 Example Effort